finale-lua/lua-source/README.md

 The following are included:

-- XCode and Visual Studio project files for building static libraries of the Lua language and `luasocket`.
+- XCode and Visual Studio project files for building static libraries of the Lua language and other embedded C libraries.
 (These are the same project files used by _RGP Lua_.)
-- A submodule link for `luasocket`.
+- Submodule links for other open-source projects embedded in _RGP Lua_.
+These include `luasocket`, `luafilesystem`, and `lua-cjson`.
+- _RGP Lua_ currently uses `LuaBridge3` to interface with the [PDK Framework](https://pdk.finalelua.com/). _JW Lua_ uses an older version of `LuaBridge2`.
-- A back-ported version of the `utf8` library (from Lua 5.3) for use with Lua 5.2.
+- A back-ported version of the `utf8` library (from Lua 5.4) for use with Lua 5.2.
 - Lua source code (downloaded from the Lua Organization) for Lua 5.2, 5.3, and 5.4.
-Only Lua 5.2 is used by _RGP Lua_ (plus a copy of `lutf8lib.c` originally taken from 5.3).
+Only Lua 5.4 is currently used by _RGP Lua_.
 The other versions are there for reference only.
 - The built-in Lua functions provided by _RGP Lua_ and _JW Lua_ to all scripts.
 These are mainly iterator functions such as `each`, `eachentry`, `eachentrysaved`, etc.

-Generally speaking, Pull Requests will not be accepted.
+Generally speaking, pull requests will not be accepted.
 But if you have an issue, please feel free to raise it.